5 min read

 Whether you have it for your own motion sickness, or discover your dog’s nausea while on the road, human medication for travel sickness can be a quick and safe fix to help your dog have a much better experience.
 Most are available at any pharmacy and grocery store, and some can even be purchased at gas stations, making this remedy easy to find too!

-But before you start dosing your dog, be sure to adjust the recommended amount on the label.
+But before you start dosing your dog, be sure to check with your vet to find out which medication will be the best choice for your pet.
+You'll also need to adjust the recommended amount on the label.
 Most dogs will need less of any antihistamine or anti-emetic medication than a human would, so always do the math to ensure your dog stays safe.

 Common human travel sickness tablets that can be used for dogs include: